Browser does not support script.

 You should try to submit evidence with your claim.
 However, if you are unable to do this, please submit the evidence within two weeks (excluding bank holidays).
 Without evidence we are unable to consider your claim.

 We understand that this can be a difficult time and, once we have all of your evidence, we will normally make a decision on your claim within two weeks (excluding bank holidays and university closures for example Christmas closure).

 When your claim has been considered we will let you know by email whether or not your claim has been successful.
-The Award Board will be informed of the decision.
+The Award Board and Course Leader will be informed of the decision.

 We believe it is best for you to submit your work first time, on time.
 If we feel that there was something you could have done to avoid your circumstances, your claim will be rejected and standard regulations will apply.

 However, if we agree that there was a circumstance which you could not have done anything about, we will apply one of the following outcomes: